 Treating PWS and Hemangiomas in Infancy with Laser and Drug Therapies

 It has become clear that treatment of a PWS early will prevent the development of the hypertrophic component of the lesion.
 Postoperative biopsies after laser treatment of a port wine stain reveal that the existing blood vessels are smaller and fewer in number compared with pretreatment biopsies.
 Thus, the opportunity for progression of these lesions to a more ectatic state is less likely to occur.
 Although the majority of port wine stain lesions do not recur, some lesional redarkening many years later has been reported after successful PDL therapy.
 One possible explanation might be continuous dilatation of the remaining ectatic vessels which also lack autonomic innervation.
 Patients who do experience some redarkening will usually only require one or two treatments to return to their former level of port wine stain blanching.

 The latest research, published March 2019, concludes that early treatment of port-wine stains with laser therapy, without anesthesia, is both safe and effective.
-Read more at Pulsed Dye Laser Treatment of Port-Wine Stains in Infancy Without the Need for General Anesthesia.
+Read more at Pulse Dye Laser Treatment of Port-Wine Stains in Infancy Without the Need for General Anesthesia.